KittyMac/SOPedia/Resources/en.json/diplomacy_peace_treaty_event.md

+**Request Peace Treaty?**
-Request Peace Treaty?\n\nEnd hostilities and enter a state of neutrality with this empire.
+End hostilities and enter a state of neutrality with this empire.